 A degree or diploma may be required by an employer to further career advancement.
 An associate's degree in industrial electrical technology may include courses in microprocessors and microcontrollers, industrial electricity, programmable controllers, and electrical systems troubleshooting.

 Employers typically require field experience, and an apprenticeship is an excellent way to gain entry-level experience.
 The U.S. Department of Labor oversees the Registered Apprenticeship program, which offers apprenticeships appropriate to this field.

 Salary Info and Job Outlook

-According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the median annual salary earned by electrical and electronic engineering technicians, the category under which industrial electronics technicians fall, was $61,130 in May 2015.
-The employment of such technicians is expected to decline by two percent between 2014 and 2024, per the BLS.
+According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the mean annual salary earned by electrical and electronic engineering technicians, the category under which industrial electronics technicians fall, was $65,050 in May 2018.
+The employment of such technicians is expected have no change in job growth between 2018 and 2028, per the BLS.

 Industrial electronics technicians have to be familiar with a range of equipment to perform their duties, such as specialized diagnostic software, pipe threaders, and drill presses.
 Some employers require technicians to hold professional certification as well, which is obtained after an individual passes an exam.